stefs92/Bengali-AI/Midway_Blog_Post.md

 # Approach 1: Dropouts

 We have attempted to regularize the model by introducing dropouts after max pooling layers.
 After adding a dropout of 0.5 after each max pooling layer, the model performed significantly worse, with accuracy hovering around 2.5% after 5 epochs - this value was too high.
-We tuned both the number of filters and the dropout parameter by training the model for several epochs and choosing the best - performing model.
+We tuned both the number of filters and the dropout parameter by training the model for several epochs and choosing the best - performing model, with dropouts of 0.1 after max pooling layers and a dropout of 0.2 between the two dense layers at the very end of the neural network.
 This gave us the validation accuracy of around 47% and the training is visualized in the Tensorboard's graph below (similar to value accuracy)

 <p align="center">
 <img width="400" alt="high_level_picture" src="https://user-images.githubusercontent.com/31740043/76132939-82821700-5fe3-11ea-90cb-9e39500aff20.PNG">